iamhriturajsaha/CONTACT-MANAGMENT-SYSTEM/README.md

 # 📞 Contact Management System

-This is a command-line Contact Management System built in Python as part of **Task 1** for Python Developer Internship at **TECHPLEMENT**.
+This is a command-line Contact Management System built in Python as part of **Project 1** for Python Developer Internship at **TECHPLEMENT**.

 ## ✅ Features